IBM/aspera-cli/docs/README.erb.md

 <%=cmd%> faspex5 admin accounts modify %name:some.user@example.com @json:'{"account_activated":true}'
 ```

-> **Note:** here we use the convenient percent selector, but the numerical if can be used as well.
+> **Note:** Here we use the convenient percent selector, but the numerical ID can be used as well.

 To send a password reset link to a user, use command `reset_password` on the `account`.

-### Faspex 5: Faspex 4-style postprocessing
+### Faspex 5: Faspex 4-style post-processing

-The command command `<%=cmd%> faspex5 postprocessing` emulates Faspex 4 postprocessing script execution in Faspex 5.
+The command `<%=cmd%> faspex5 postprocessing` emulates Faspex 4 post-processing script execution in Faspex 5.
 It implements Faspex 5 web hooks and calls a script with the same environment variables as set by Faspex 4.
-Environment variables at set to the values provided by the web hook which are the same as Faspex 4 postprocessing.
+Environment variables at set to the values provided by the web hook which are the same as Faspex 4 post-processing.

 It allows to quickly migrate workflows to Faspex 5 while preserving scripts.
 Nevertheless, on long term, a native approach shall be considered, such as using Aspera Orchestrator or other workflow engine.